open-AIMS/ereefs-visualisation-portal-static-website/README.md

   - [x] interactive data portal should direct to portal.ereefs.info
 - [ ] mistaken font [times new roman] on the depth drop down
   - I'm not getting this font.
 Font should be "inherit" from inspecting the CSS.
+  - This shows in Firefox, but not Chrome.